 Comment Cards and Surveys

-Let the audience know that you will now be having a discussion of the film, and that volunteers will be passing out cards and pencils so they can write down their questions and comments.
+Let the audience know that you will now be having a discussion of the film.
+If you are planning to hand out comment cards for people to write on, let the audience know that you will have volunteers passing out cards and pencils so they can write down their questions and comments.
 Ask them to raise their hands when they are finished so volunteers can collect their cards.

 Once comment cards start coming back, have the volunteers bring them up front so you can quickly look through them and share comments/questions anonymously with the audience.
 This is a great ice-breaker.
 You don't even need to respond to all the questions/comments.
 It can be reassuring to the audience just to get a feel for what other people are thinking about.
 Regardless, the comment cards provide a good launch point for your discussion and also set the stage for discussions audience members may have amongst themselves afterwards.